Arnab-31/Easy-Loan-Backend/README.md

 # Easy Loan API
 This is the API which powers the Easy Loan application.
-The api allows creating user accounts, login/logout of uers, creating a loan application and fetching all the loans in the system.
+The api allows creating user accounts, login/logout of users, creating a loan application and fetching all the loans in the system. <br />
-Live Demo of API: https://easyloan-api-by-arnab.herokuapp.com/loan
+Live Demo of API: https://easyloan-api-by-arnab.herokuapp.com/loan <br />
+Frontend repo of the App - https://github.com/Arnab-31/Easy-Loan